At #45, one of the more divisive

 - Amplified Animal Aptitude: It's a Disney film.

-- An Aesop: One of the straightest ever - Home is where the heart is.
+- An Aesop: Home is where the heart is.

 - Art Evolution: this was the last Disney film to use the CAPS digital ink-and-paint system in use since 1989.
 The Princess and the Frog used the more modern Toon Boom system.